biancadanforth/taskcluster-integration-poc/README.md

 In addition to the capabilities listed above, ultimately, this project will also:
 * Provide a baseline Taskcluster config that developers can drop into their existing GitHub repositories
-* Allow developers to run custom Mozilla tests on the Try server (See [Issue #8](https://github.com/biancadanforth/taskcluster-integration-poc/issues/8))
 * Suggest the minimum set of Mozilla tests to run and when (See [Issue #14](https://github.com/biancadanforth/taskcluster-integration-poc/issues/14))